joemat/docker-buildenv-for-spark/Readme.md

-This container provides an environment to build the [Spark IM client](https://github.com/igniterealtime/Spark).
+This container that provides an environment to build the [Spark IM client](https://github.com/igniterealtime/Spark).